 You previously worked both in the banking sector and within the travel industry.
 What is the most important difference with respect to your role in both industries?

 I think both industries have more similarities than people realize.
-Both provide a service to people, but more importantly, both are technology- dependant industries.
+Both provide a service to people, but more importantly, both are technology- dependent industries.
 Neither can service their customers without strong, state-of-the-art and reliable technology.
 They are both dynamic with thin margins that require people to stay focused on the business and the industry.
 Another key similarity for both industries is its employees.
 How we service our customers and our real time ability to access data to help our customers can set us apart from the competition.

 My favorite book is ‘Into Thin Air’ by Jon Krakauer.
 It is the story about the tragic 1996 Mt Everest climbing season.
 It is incredibly engaging and draws you in through the bad luck, poor judgement, dynamic environment changes, and the heroics of the leaders and fellow climbers.
 It is the only book I have read more than once.